leath-dub/snipe.nvim/README.md

     preselect_current = true,

-    -- Changes how the items are aligned: e.g. "<tag> foo    " vs "<tag>    foo" text_align = "left",
+    -- Changes how the items are aligned: e.g. "<tag> foo    " vs "<tag>    foo" -- Can be "left", "right" or "file-first"
+    -- NOTE: "file-first" buts the file name first and then the directory name text_align = "left",
   },
   hints = {